CALL FOR PITCHES

 50-word intro, 400 words of pull quotes

-An interview with a swashbuckling athlete about their grit, lessons learned, and memorable moments.
+Typically this section is an interview with a swashbuckling athlete about their grit, lessons learned, and memorable moments.
 More hardcore doesn’t necessarily mean more authoritative, in our minds—we want to hear from people who can tell a story about how the natural landscape of Northwest Montana shapes our culture.

 200 to 800 words

-Okay, yes, we’re still working on the name, but for now, we’re sticking with the very-catchy acronym NDMBFCCZ.
 This is the meaty front-of-the-book section where reported stories about Flathead County live.
 They can be character-driven or issue-based.
 Be curious, be clever, be creative.
 Get weird.
 Creative non-fiction ideas are welcome.
 We’re also interested in highly visual, design-based ideas.
 Must be seasonally appropriate and shelf-stable, ideally with a topical hook.

 500 to 700 words